HongbinLin1995/FIFA20_capstone_project/README.md

-# FIFA20_capstone_project
+FIFA20_capstone_project
-# Author: Hongbin Lin
+Author: Hongbin Lin
-# Date: 2020-06-20
+Date: 2020-06-20

 In this capstone project, I will explore the soccer player's best position and overall rating based on the different attributes.
 FIFA20 is a video game that is designed by the data collected from the real world, so it can be a good source to analyze data and build up the predictive model.

-To get better insights and be familiar with the relationship between features and targets, I start the analysis by displaying some visualizations at the beginning.
-Firstly, I design a function to display Top 10 clubs and nationalities that have the highest overall rating:
+## Data visualization
 ### Top 10 clubs
 ![clubs](https://github.com/HongbinLin1995/FIFA20_capstone_project/blob/master/images/top_10_club.png)
 ### Top 10 national teams